rchampeimont/arduino_remote_drawing/README.md

 * Adafruit RA8875 https://www.adafruit.com/product/1590
 * Adafruit 7.0" 40-pin TFT Display - 800x480 with Touchscreen https://www.adafruit.com/product/2354

+As you can see in the diagram above, you also need a Redis server that can be accessed by the two stations.
+So you need to have a Linux server running around the clock for the project to work.
+But if you already have one, adding a Redis server is very simple and will require very little resources (Redis uses only a few megabytes of RAM).
+Learn more about Redis here: https://redis.io/

 Here is the complete schematic for one station:
 ![Complete schematic](/schematics/complete_schematic.png?raw=true)

+## Secrets file
+To compile the code for the "Wifi" Arduino (remote_drawing_wifi directory), you need to rename the secrets.txt file and you put your own secrets in it (basically Wifi and Redis passwords).

+The code for the UX Arduino (remote_drawing_ux directory) does not need any secrets and can be compiled and uploaded to an Arduino Uno directly.

 ## More details on the "reset circuit"
 As you can see in the schematic above, this circuit is present twice: